marissakrantz/my-portfolio/README.md

 ## Desciption

 > 🔍 A personalised professional portfolio page showcasing a bit about myself and my coding skills.
-Note: Current projects listed are not my own - only placeholders until my own projects are complete.
+Note: Current projects listed are only placeholders until my own projects are complete.

 ## Screenshot of Webpage